Chagos Archipelago sovereignty dispute: 2022–2025 negotiations

+2022 announcement

 On 3 November 2022, the Secretary of State for Foreign, Commonwealth and Development Affairs, James Cleverly, stated that the United Kingdom and Mauritius had committed to negotiating an agreement based on international law to resolve outstanding issues, including those concerning the former inhabitants of the Chagos Archipelago.
 This agreement aims to strengthen bilateral cooperation on regional and global security challenges, particularly in the Indian Ocean.
 Key areas of focus include maritime security, environmental conservation, climate change, human rights, and efforts to combat illegal migration, fishing, drug, and arms trafficking.
 Cleverly also reaffirmed that any agreement would ensure the continued effective operation of the joint UK-US military base on Diego Garcia, recognizing its strategic importance.
 The negotiations will also consider the interests of key regional partners, including the United States and India.
 The UK and Mauritius have agreed to engage in constructive discussions with the goal of reaching an agreement by early next year.